Kojic acid and vitamin C: How to use them together

 Despite its relatively recent introduction into the skincare realm, it’s been recognized for its skin-brightening and antioxidant properties.

-Early research, like a 1999 study, has highlighted the effectiveness of Kojic Acid in lightening dark spots, especially when combined with glycolic acid and hydroquinone.
+Early research, like a 1999 study, has highlighted the effectiveness of Kojic Acid in lightening dark spots (by inhibiting the production of excess melanin by the skin), especially when combined with glycolic acid and hydroquinone.

 Recent studies, such as one from 2020, confirm its continued relevance in skincare, particularly for its safety and efficacy in treating hyperpigmentation and melasma, further solidifying Kojic Acid as a beneficial ingredient in skincare regimens.